PaulAlbert31/RandLoRA/README.md

 **RandLoRA introduces a novel parameter-efficient fine-tuning method that achieves full-rank updates by learning linear combinations of low-rank random matrices, overcoming some limitations of standard Low-Rank Adaptation (LoRA).**

+**RandLoRA is now officialy supported by the PEFT library see [PR](https://github.com/huggingface/peft/pull/2464).** We suggest you use the official codebase.

 This repository contains the official code for RandLoRA, including an **unofficial** integration with the Hugging Face [PEFT](https://github.com/huggingface/peft) and [Transformers](https://github.com/huggingface/transformers) libraries.

 **Read the preprint to learn more about RandLoRA:** [Preprint](https://arxiv.org/abs/2502.00987)